 There are six living sloth, four anteater, and 20 species of armadillos.
 A recent study confirmed that the Andean hairy armadillo (Chaetophractus nationi) is a synonym of (i.e., the same species as) the screaming hairy armadillo (C. vellerosus), which reduced the number of extant armadillo species from 21 to 20.
 Paleontological records suggest that all xenarthrans originated in South America, and the distributions of all current and extinct species have been confined to specific regions of the Americas, primarily South America.
 A few can be found in Central America, but only one species, the nine-banded armadillo (Dasypus novemcinctus), is present in the southern United States.

-These 31 extant species represent only a small fragment of a much more diverse fossil assemblage that includes such well-known oddities as the giant ground sloths and glyptodonts.
+These 30 extant species represent only a small fragment of a much more diverse fossil assemblage that includes such famous oddities as the giant ground sloths and glyptodonts.
 Current molecular evidence indicates that the Xenarthra represent one of the four major clades of placental mammals.

-, include all modern-day armadillos.
-They can be easily identified by the bony armor that covers their head, body, and tail.
+(1) The Cingulata, which include all modern-day armadillos.
+They can be easily identified by the bony armor that covers their head, body, and tail (except in armadillos of the genus Cabassous, which have a naked tail).
 Although all armadillos feed on insects, some species also eagerly ingest other food items, such as plants, small vertebrates, or even carrion.

 We invite you to explore the world of armadillos, sloths and anteaters.
 In the following pages, you will find information on their biology, distribution, and conservation status, as well as the threats these charismatic animals are facing.